 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
+(24 CFR \$903.7(a)(2)(i))

-(24 CFR § 903.7(a)(2)(j)) Provide a description of the ways in which the PHA intends, to the maximum extent practicable, to address those housing needs in the upcoming year and the PHA's reasons for choosing its strategy.
-(24 CFR § 903.7(a)(2)(ii))
+Provide a description of the ways in which the PHA intends, to the maximum extent practicable, to address those housing needs in the upcoming year and the PHA's reasons for choosing its strategy.
+(24 CFR \$903.7(a)(2)(ii))

-□ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 PHAs must submit a Deconcentration Policy for Field Office review.
-For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR 903.2 (24 CFR §003.23(b)) Describe the PHA's admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
-The Deconcentration Policy must describe the PHA's policy for bringing higher income tenants into lower income developments.
+For additional guidance on what a PHA must do to deconcentrate poverty in its development and comply with fair housing requirements, see 24 CFR \$903.2 (b) Describe the PHA's admissions policy for deconcentration of poverty and income mixing of lower-income families in public housing.
+The Deconcentration Policy must describe the PHA's policy bringing higher income tenants into lower income developments and lower income tenants into higher income developments.
 The deconcentration requirements apply to general occupancy and family public housing developments.
-Refer to 24 CFR §003.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
-(24 CFR §003.7(b)) Describe the PHA's policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
-(24 CFR §003.7(b)) Describe the unit assignment policies for public housing.
-(24 CFR §003.7(b))
+Refer to 24 CFR \$903.2(b)(2) for developments not subject to deconcentration of poverty and income mixing requirements.
+(24 CFR \$903.7(b)) Describe the PHA's procedures for maintain waiting lists for admission to public housing and address any site-based waiting lists.
+(24 CFR \$903.7(b)) A statement of the PHA's policies that govern resident or tenant eligibility, selection and admission including admission preferences for both public housing and HCV.
+(24 CFR \$903.7(b)) Describe the unit assignment policies for public housing.
+(24 CFR \$903.7(b))

-Financial Resources.
+☑ Financial Resources.
 A statement of financial resources, including a listing by general categories, of the PHA's anticipated resources, such as PHA operating, capital and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support public housing or tenant-based assistance.
 The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use for the resources.
 (24 CFR §903.7(c))